EnriqueKi/KreativeKode2024/README.md

-# Creative Coding && Projections
+# Kreative Kode
 ==================================

 A module about designing graphics with code where messy fleshy curious humans learn programming skills in a non-intimidating environment.
 The emphasis is on experimentation, collaboration, scrappy creative strategies (not perfect code!) and being-in-process instead of outcome-flushing.

 Code is a mesmerizing tool for visual expression.
 From generative graphics to image manipulation to collage making to sonic abstraction, the possibilities of designing through algorythmic composition are extraordinary.
-We will explore them in this 3 week module with the following thematic structure:
+We will explore them in this 4 week module.

-* 2.Sept to 6.Sept -> IntroP5.js
-* 9.Sept to 13.Sept -> Peer.coding
-* 16.Sept to 20.Sept -> Aker x Elvelangs
 _______________________________________________
 _______________________________________________

 ## IntroP5.js
-2.Sept to 6.Sept

 This week we'll have fun with [P5.js](https://p5js.org/) and learn the basics of this javascript library for creative coding with tons of examples.